rat-pac/ratpac-two/doc/users_guide/command_interface.md

  * **Comments:** Lines beginning with a hash symbol `#` are treated as comments and are ignored by the interpreter.
       They are essential for documenting macros.
-      Comments can also be used inline with commands.
+      Comments can also be used inline with commands, e.g.

+      `/run/beamOn 10 #Run 10 events`

  * **Blank Lines:** Blank lines are also ignored and can be used to improve macro readability.
  * **No Leading Whitespace:** Commands must start at column 1.
        Any spaces or tabs before the command cause an "unknown command" error.